HaxeFoundation/haxe-evolution/proposals/0000-typed-metadata.md

 ### Basic Meta Arguments

 Arguments can be added to the metadata functions.
 Like with return types, there are only certain types allowed.
-A full list can be found at "Allowed Argument Types".
+A full list can be found at [Allowed Argument Types](0000-typed-metadata.md#allowed-argument-types).

 Besides the argument type restriction, there are no other restrictions for arguments.
 Optional arguments, default arguments, and rest arguments should work as normal.